-Binda is employed as Manager, Financial Services for Wyndham City Council and holds several finance and management qualifications.
-Binda resigned before the 2017 AGM due to extended work commitments.
+Binda is employed as Manager, Financial Services for Wydham City Council and holds several finance and management qualifications.
+Binda resigned before the November 30th AGM in 2017 due to extended work commitments.

 Women with Disabilities Victoria would not be able to do the work we do and have such influence in policy and practice without the enthusiasm of our program participants, the wisdom of our mentors and the generosity of women in sharing their experience of living with a disability.